Mr. Right

 Jesus: Silence

-Okay, so maybe I was doing most of the chatting here!
+Okay, so maybe I was doing most of the talking!
 Not the answer I was looking for, so back at it:

-Me: “No, seriously, I mean it.
+Me: “No, really, I mean it.
 What is the big picture here?
 And since we’re talking big picture - what am I doing here?”

 Jesus: Silence